 But the problems start when your cholesterol levels rise.
 Because, unfortunately, cholesterol can build up.
 Then, deposits can clog your arteries, causing a condition known as atherosclerosis.
 (That’s when your arteries narrow, or harden.
 It’s what causes PAD, leaving you at risk of heart-related complications.)
-And that’s where specialists like Drs.
-Fox, Hardee and Valenson can help: using interventional radiology techniques, we can remove blockages and help restore your blood flow.
+And that’s where our specialists can help: using interventional radiology techniques, we can remove blockages and help restore your blood flow.

 Improved blood flow will reduce your risk of ulcers, help heal existing wounds, and go a long way towards preventing limb loss.
 Plus, it can help relieve other symptoms of PAD, including pain when you walk, hair loss and skin changes.
 Even better?
 Choosing minimally invasive PAD treatment can do more to prevent limb loss.